Then Abram bound the youth with belts and straps,

 It Will Kill You

-Private Donalson sat in the deep mud, his legs pulled up to his chest, his hands wrapped tightly around his shins.
+Donalson sat in the deep mud, his legs pulled up to his chest, his hands wrapped tightly around his shins.
 Rain fell down around him, tiny payloads bursting cleansing fire across the battlefield.
-As Sergeant McNamara walked through the desolation, mud pulled and sucked at his boots.
+As McNamara walked towards him through the desolation, mud pulled and sucked at the sergeant’s boots.
 He sat down next to Donalson on the ravaged earth.

 The Same River

-Wells sat on an overturned box while Privates Kitchner and Smith sat before him on the ground.
-They were tossing their cards into a helmet, playing a game of Wells’ invention.
-He’d lost so many cards from his deck that all pre-existing games had been rendered unplayable.
+Wells sat on an overturned box.
+Kitchner and Smith sat before him on the ground, tossing their cards into a helmet.
+They were playing a game of Wells’ invention.
+Having lost so many cards from his deck, all pre-existing games had been rendered unplayable.

 “Napoo!”
 Wells and Kitchner shouted.
 They laughed and Smith frowned.
 He couldn’t seem to comprehend the ever changing rules of the game.

-“You can’t play the jack of hearts there, buddy,” said Wells.
-“That’ll cost you every time.”
+“You can’t play a jack there, buddy,” said Wells.
+“What’re you thinking?”

 Wells shuffled the battered cards while Kitchner fired up another cigarette.
 Donalson walked past their game and scuffed his shoes in the dirt.
 “You wanna play?”
 Kitchner asked.
 Donalson shook his head.
 “Suit yourself,” said Kitchner between puffs.

-Past the card game, McNamara was discussing tactics with Corporal Gilson.
-Carle, Isaacs and Mitchell were standing in a loosely formed circle nearby, unsure of what to do with themselves.
-The new recruits had only just arrived.
+Past the card game, McNamara was discussing tactics with Gilson.
+Three new recruits were standing nearby, unsure of what to do with themselves.
+They had only just arrived.

 At the edge of the camp, Donalson sat down with his back against a yew tree.
 In front of him the hills rolled away to the south and in the distance he could see the blue vein of a river.
 He had never learned much geography and didn’t know the river’s name but he liked to look at it.
 It seemed still from where he sat but he knew that it was moving, always moving.
 There had been some line about that in school.
-Donalson struggled to remember it, thinking back past explosions and planes and uniforms to a day that seemed a lifetime ago.
+Donalson struggled to remember it, thinking back past explosions and planes and uniforms to a life that seemed to belong to someone else.
 You can’t step in the same river twice.
 That was it.
 Who said that, he wondered.
 Shakespeare?
 It seemed older than Shakespeare.
 It sure was poetic, though.
 Donalson made a mental note to look it up once he was back home.
 He knew he would forget.

 You’ve Gotta Be Fuggin’ Kidding Me

-They had been camped on the bluff above the river for nearly two weeks now.
-The location was safely within Allied territory and McNamara’s squad was far from the only group in the bustling camp.
-It had been two months since Donalson sat in the mud with McNamara and began his education.
-And now, with Carle, Isaacs and Mitchell, the squad was back up to eight men.
+It had been two months since Donalson sat in the mud with McNamara, beginning his education.
+After completed a handful of small missions, they had been camped on the bluff above the river for nearly two weeks.
+The location was safely within Allied territory and McNamara’s squad was one of many in the bustling camp.
+And now, with the new recruits, the squad was back up to nine men.
 That number forced McNamara’s hand.
-With eight men, he had to take a new assignment.
+With nine men, he had to take a new assignment.

 It was hot and humid in the small tent, the midday sun beating down on the canvas with a startling ferocity.
-Sunlight poured through the open door flap and lit the dirty ground with a bright glow.
+Sunlight poured through the open door flap with a bright glow.
 There was no sound outside.
 No song of birds, croaking of frogs or chirping of insects.
 The sun hung in a quiet sky.
-In the distance a mess of dark clouds approached, the wind pushing them on at a rapid pace.
+In the distance, a mess of dark clouds approached, the wind pushing them on at a rapid pace.

 “You’ve gotta be fuggin’ kidding me,” said Wells.
 He said that a lot.
 He always thought everyone was kidding him, probably because he was always kidding everyone else.
 He had a mischievous, toothy smile, a shock of bleach blonde hair and he hadn’t said an honest word since arriving in France.

 “We move at thirteen hundred,” said McNamara.
 He stood at the front of the tent and did not acknowledge Wells’ comments.
 He knew that the private was not alone in thinking them.
-“You’ve got less than two hours,” he said.
+“You’ve got less than two hours,” the sergeant said.
 “Dismissed.”

 Donalson, Wells and the rest of the squad filed out under the silent sun while McNamara lingered over a map.
 Sweat beaded on Donalson’s forehead and trickled down his back.
 It was humid.
 Rain was coming.